table of contents Table of contents

 The example above shows a webhook configured to create a Jira ticket on each event.
 Notice the following:

 • We use the variable JIRA_INSTANCE_URL in the URL.
 We previously stored this variable in the environment variables section.
+Alerting configurations only support the use of environment variables, secrets are not supported.

 • We use the variable CHECK_ID in the payload.
 This is one of many event-based variables that will change with each call.
 See below for the complete list.